Dallas Fed: Oil Gas Industry Challenges 2025 – Executives Warn of Industry-Wide Slowdown – Domestic Operating

 Oil and gas executives across America’s energy heartland are pulling back on investment plans at an alarming rate.
-Invest with !
+Invest with Domestic Drilling and Operating!
 The Dallas Fed Energy Survey reveals that more than a third of exploration and production leaders have significantly delayed capital decisions, citing persistent uncertainty about oil prices and escalating production costs.
 Oil prices projected for 2025 are a major consideration, as executives closely monitor these forecasts to guide their strategic planning and investment decisions amid ongoing market volatility.
 Texas, Louisiana, and New Mexico witnessed declining activity through the third quarter of 2025, with the business activity index climbing modestly from -8.1 to -6.5—yet remaining firmly in contraction territory.

 Exploration and production firms face particularly challenging conditions.
 Approximately 43% of E&P companies anticipate reduced capital expenditure compared to the same period last year, while the company outlook index plummeted from -6.4 in the second quarter to -17.6, signaling deepening pessimism throughout the sector.
 The situation has grown more complex as 78% of exploration and development executives report postponing investment decisions specifically due to oil price volatility and rising operational expenses.
 Crude oil markets have struggled consistently this year, declining nearly 9% year-to-date while failing to sustain prices above $70 since June.